gnosischain/documentation/docs/node/guide/validator/_partials/clients/_install_validator_lighthouse.md

     --graffiti "gnosis-docs-graffiti"
 # highlight-end
 ```
+Replace `suggested-fee-recipient` with your Gnosis address.
+This fee recipient address will receive tips from user transactions from the block the validator proposed.
+If not set, the tips will be sent to zero address, that is burnt competely.
+It is strongly recommended that you configure this value in your setup.

-Replace the highlighted lines with your own values. `suggested-fee-recipient` with your address and `gnosis-docs-graffiti` with your [graffiti](https://lighthouse-book.sigmaprime.io/graffiti.html).
-Learn more about the [`enable-doppelganger-protection`](https://lighthouse-book.sigmaprime.io/validator-doppelganger.html) flag in Lighthouse docs.
+Learn more about [suggested fee recipient](https://lighthouse-book.sigmaprime.io/suggested-fee-recipient.html) flag in Lighthouse docs.

+Replace `graffiti` with your own [graffiti](https://lighthouse-book.sigmaprime.io/graffiti.html).
+It is an optional field that can be used to add a message to the [block](https://ethereum.org/en/developers/docs/blocks/) by the proposer.

 </TabItem>